 The 3D scans are automatically stitched and fused to create a unique 3D file.
 Even when you stop and resume 3D scanning of the same part, the software can realign automatically the newly generated data, and add details to an already existing geometry.
 All of these operations are fast and done automatically without any required action from the operator.

 The MetraSCAN can work in two different modes, the “cross grid” and “single beam” modes.
 The beams are in fact a single laser point moved very fast.
 The MetraSCAN can cast simultaneously 7 crosses, while the MetraSCAN 350 is capable of only 3.

 The MetraSCAN itself is connected to a computer via a USB 3 port.
 The laptop used in this demonstration is the recommended computer provided by Creaform.
-This is a powerful HP laptop with a Windows 7 OS 64 bits, 32 Gb of RAM and a Nvidia Quadro K1100M GPU.
+This is a powerful HP laptop with a Windows 7 OS 64 bits, 32 Gb of RAM, and an Nvidia Quadro K1100M GPU.
 Windows 10 is not officially supported but some Creaform clients use it successfully.

 Advanced 3D scanning use cases

-After the reverse engineering use case we were allowed to test and to be demoed two very specific uses cases, chosen because they are extremely difficult to perform.
+After the reverse engineering use case, we were allowed to test and to be demoed two very specific use cases, chosen because they are extremely difficult to perform.

 We were then able to test another difficult use case.
 We scanned two objects made of different materials and textures.
 The white mouse is shiny with no asperities, the black box has a plastic grain and is matte.